Find out about a range of volunteering opportunities that are available at our libraries.

 - plan and deliver a weekly reading group, reading aloud with others and enabling the group members to connect to the literature and each other

 - present a wide range of reading material, including poetry, in order to generate free-flowing conversations

 - keep records of attendance, help recruit new group members, and provide information for project reports

 You should have a fascinating and rewarding time seeing how your group develops individually and as a whole.

-- This role is available for those aged 18 or more who lives, works or studies in Kensington and Chelsea
+- This role is available for those aged 18 and over who live, work or study in Kensington and Chelsea

 The Summer Reading Challenge is a national reading initiative which encourages children to read for fun over the summer holidays.
 The combination of fun, freedom, and creativity impacts significantly on children’s reading levels and confidence.
 Taking part in the challenge helps prevent the ‘summer reading dip’ which can occur when children are at home over the long summer break and, without reading opportunities, lose confidence in their reading.

 View the Summer Reading challenge volunteer profile to find out more about the roles offeredVolunteering to deliver the Summer Reading Challenge will involve:

 - Helping children and their parents/carers fill in forms as necessary, assisting with administration such as filing of membership cards.

 - Talking with children about the books they have been reading.
 Listening to what they thought of the books and encouraging them to share their views and ideas.